rstudio-education/stat545/admin/README.md

 # Netlify Redirects

 When the bookdown reboot of STAT545 takes over the `https://stat545.com` domain, what was previously `https://stat545.com` will continue to exist indefinitely at `https://STAT545-UBC.github.io/STAT545-UBC.github.io`.
-All content on the previous `https://stat545.com` will be redirected based on the set of rules listed below, where "previous" refers to the old `https://stat545.com`, "bookdown" refers to the new `http://stat545.com`, and "gh pages site" refers to `https://STAT545-UBC.github.io/STAT545-UBC.github.io`.
+All content on the previous `https://stat545.com` will be redirected based on the set of rules listed below, where "previous" refers to the old `https://stat545.com`, "bookdown" refers to the new `http://stat545.com`, "gh pages site" refers to `https://STAT545-UBC.github.io/STAT545-UBC.github.io`, and "happygitwithr" refers to `https://happygitwithr.com`.

 Redirect rules:

 * Any previous `.html` that...
   + ...maps to a bookdown chapter --> redirects to the bookdown chapter.
   + ...maps to a happygitwithr page --> redirects to the happygitwithr page
-  + ...does not map to bookdown or happygit --> redirects to gh pages site
+  + ...does not map to bookdown or happygitwithr --> redirects to gh pages site
 * Any previous static image files (`.png`), data files (`.csv`, `.txt`, `.tsv`), and `.pdf` --> redirects to the gh pages site
 * Everything else (`.md`, `.R`, `.Rmd`, etc.) --> redirects to 404 (done automatically by Netlify).